-This will be the fifth iteration of the Architectural Drawing Summer School, which was first held in 2017.
+The annual Architectural Drawing Summer School will see its sixth iteration in 2022.
 Initiated by Robert Bargery of the Royal Fine Art Commission Trust and Niall Hobhouse of Drawing Matter, the course was developed in collaboration with Professor Andrew Clancy of Kingston School of Art and has forged connections with leading educators, thinkers and practitioners.
 The programme has been widely praised by all students as providing an unrivalled insight into architecture as a subject, and their likely life in university.

 The course is designed to give A-Level students with an interest in architecture and the built environment an insight into how professional architects record what they see, how this information connects to the buildings they produce and how the process of drawing can be used to test and develop an idea.

 Our aim is to reach young people from a diverse range of backgrounds, and particularly those who might not otherwise have any exposure to the subject, and may have only the haziest notion of what an architecture degree course — and any subsequent career — is likely to entail.
 In one sense, we are trying to make up for the absence of an architecture A-Level, in the hope that the time spent with us will allow a more informed decision as to whether to pursue an architecture degree.

 We are particularly keen to encourage students from schools in less privileged neighbourhoods across the UK, and are determined that the course — including accommodation, tuition and drawing materials — is entirely underwritten.
 Applicants are invited to submit drawings and a short written statement, and are selected strictly on merit.

 We are proposing full scholarships at £500, and halves at £250, and will be very grateful for anything you feel you can offer along these lines.